 Crossing the Rainbow Bridge

-In Home or Phone Consultation – Dr. Dale will walk you through the decision making process.
+At Home or Phone Consultation – Dr. Dale will walk you through the decision making process.
 This is your time to discuss family and patient needs, special requests, and address any concerns.
 When euthanasia is decided upon I will prepare you for what to expect procedurally.

 Location – The euthanasia procedure can take place inside or outside your home or another desired location.
 This is preferably a place where your pet will be most at ease.